IARCbioinfo/needlestack/README.md

 process.executor = 'sge'
 ```

 Other popular schedulers such as LSF, SLURM, PBS, TORQUE etc. are also compatible.
 See the nextflow documentation [here](http://www.nextflow.io/docs/latest/executor.html) for more details.
 Also have a look at the [other parameters for the executors](http://www.nextflow.io/docs/latest/config.html#scope-executor), in particular `queueSize` that defines the number of tasks the executor will handle in a parallel manner.
 Parallelism in needlestack is managed by splitting the genomic regions in pieces of equal sizes (`--nsplit`).
-Note that dealing with very large regions can take a large amount of memory, therefore splitting more is more memory-efficient.

 ### Parameters